NEU-DSG/wwp-public-code-share/fulltext/Element-Tokenizer-README.md

 `<xsl:value-of select="replace($underscore, '_+', '_')"/>`

-This code effectively replaces multiple underscores with just one, cleaning up any instances in the above transformations that might have resulted in replacing multiple special character with multiple underscores.
+This code effectively replaces multiple underscores with just one, cleaning up any instances in the above transformations that might have resulted in replacing multiple special characters with multiple underscores.

 ## Setting up the Transformation
-In order to run this transformation, you will need to set up a transformation scenario.
-In addition, it is important to note that this XSLT takes input XML data and produces XML data as the output.
-The difference is that the content of specific elements have been cleaned and tokenized.
+In order to run this transformation, you will need to set up a transformation scenario in [Oxygen](https://www.oxygenxml.com/).
+In addition, it is important to note that this XSLT takes XML input data and produces XML data as the output.
+The difference is that the contents of specific elements have been cleaned and tokenized.
 The directions below are used to create an “XML transformation with XSLT” in oXygen.
 These directions have been adapted from [the directions to set up XQuery transformations](https://github.com/NEU-DSG/wwp-public-code-share/blob/master/docs/setup-xquery.md) on the WWP Github.
 1. Click on the button that has a wrench with a small play button symbol.
 Or, you can use the shortcut `Command + Shift + C` (Mac) or `Ctrl + Shift + C` (Windows).
 2. Create a new transformation scenario by selecting “New”.
 Make sure to choose the “XML transformation with XSLT” option.
 3. In the window that opens, name the transformation something to describe the process like “element-tokenizer” or “tokenizer.”